ghoomfrog/silili/README.md

 - *was* is prentending to use a cup as a spyglass.
 - *pala* is a downward flat hand moving from one side to the other.
 - *lwi* is a downward fist rotating to become sideways.
-- *sata* is a vertical sideways flat hand, not near the head or chest.
+- *sata* is a vertical sideways flat hand with all fingers touching, not near the head or chest.
 - *lanka* is pretending to pull an invisible ball sideways out of the way.
 - *liki* is a vertical sideways flat hand with fingers bent 90 degrees, in front of the chest.
 - *nuku* is a vertical sideways flat hand with fingers bent 90 degrees, rotated 45 degrees to look like a triangular dome.